farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 <img src="https://github.com/farm-ng/amiga-dev-kit/assets/133177230/954a66d5-2155-48f1-9830-25428374fa2a"/>

 This is the home screen of the dashboard.
-In the center sits the spedometer, where you can switch between metric and standard units and adjust to the travel speed of your Amiga.
+In the center sits the speedometer, where you can switch between metric and standard units and adjust to the travel speed of your Amiga.

 On the right side of the screen you will see several icons displaying: